TEX479/tf2-translator/README.md

 or by clicking the green `Code` icon on the top right of the file-browser, and then clicking `Download ZIP`.

 ### Get the dependencies
 Next, to run this program, you need to have python version 3.11 or higher.
 (Lower versions have not been checked, but might work.)
 To get python, just go to the [official website](https://www.python.org/), if you don't have it already.
 Assuming you are on linux you probably have python.
-To check, type
+To check, run
 ```console
 python --version
 ```